roshanichavan149/Tokyo-2020-Olympics-Prediction-/README.md

 Decision Tree and KNN with the help of RapidMiner.
 The performance is measured based on medals.

 Data Set Description :
-1. The dataset was obtained from Kaggle community ( https://www.kaggle.com/aliaamiri/2020- summer-olympics-dataset ) which consists of data related to the game performance from Tokyo Olympics held in 2020.
+1. The dataset was obtained from Kaggle community ( https://www.kaggle.com/aliaamiri/2020-summer-olympics-dataset ) which consists of data related to the game performance from Tokyo
+Olympics held in 2020.
 There are in total 15121 rows and 12 columns.
 Each sample (row) has the following characteristics (columns):
 • Code